radoslawbiesek/onsight-frontend/README.md

 # On Sight e-commerce
-'On Sight - your best climbing store' is a simple e-commerce project created to learn React and Redux.
+'On Sight - your best climbing store' is a simple e-commerce project created to practise React and Redux.

 Features:
 * multi-filtering products by category, price, color, size nad brand